nkapila6/nk/content/masters/cs7643-review.md

 > [!WARNING] Qualitative analysis breaking minds everytime.
 > Get ready to have your mind blown --insert [gif](https://giphy.com/gifs/timanderic-tim-and-eric-wareheim-lXu72d4iKwqek) here--

-## Assignment 3 - Interpreting CNNs
+## Assignment 3 - Interpreting CNNs (Removed from Spring 2025 onwards)
+> [!INFO] Info
+> This is an old assignment and is now removed starting from Spring 2025.
 1. **Library to use**: PyTorch, Captum, Matplotlib
 2. **Resources | Do Not Miss**:
 	- [YT: UMich Lecture 14: Visualizing and Understanding](https://youtu.be/G1hGwHVykDU?list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r)